xpcoffee/xpcoffee.github.io/_posts/2019-02-09-python-decorators.md

 [SAFE] post
 ```

 That’s it!
-You can now decorate your functions with reckless abandon.
+You can now decorate your functions with wild abandon.

+> *This was [originially posted on Wordpress](https://xpcoffee.wordpress.com/2017/09/23/python-decorators/); but it lives here now.*